Junkgineer/MultiToolExtensions/README.md

 // Prints:
 // The formatted URN is: [fooSchema].[barTable].[someColumn]
 ```
->Properly format a URN string containing a table, and column name, while passing the schema name as a parameter.
+>Properly format a URN string containing a table and column name, while passing the schema name as a parameter.
 Brackets in any of the input strings are ignored and optional:
 ```c#
 using MultiToolExtensions;